mcharouk/aws/Demos/AIA-userStories.md

 * As a result, TransferWise was able to **close its recovery data center** in the Netherlands.
 * Then they used the EBS backup to migrate the databases
 * The organization migrated **90 percent** of its German data center using this approach
 * Moved hundreds of MySql and Postgresql instances and EC2 instances.
+* To sum-up
+  * **Scaling is easier** because no need to buy additional servers
+  * **Easier to expand to new regions like Australia and Singapore**.
+Easier to launch new products globally, no need to acquire infrastructure in new regions.
+  * They use **globally replicated storage layer** (maybe Aurora Global databases, S3 ?) that **reduces complexity of application code base**

 ## S3 lifecycle policies